 Redwood GROW provides year-long coaching and support to participating administrators and teacher teams for implementing intervention most effectively within their current schedule and structure.

 DATA COLLECTION & STIPEND

 We need data to show how effective these programs are for students with literacy-based learning struggles.
 Thus, CPS teachers who go through our program will be offered a $1000 stipend each year, for up to three years, when they submit End-Of-Year student progress data.
 For something teachers already collect anyway, this is a great incentive to send it our way!

 Redwood GROW is a sister organization to Redwood Literacy and Redwood Day School, whose mission is to provide affordable after-school, summer camp, and full-day options for individuals who need intensive structured literacy intervention.
 If students receiving services at their school need a more intensive dose, our teachers will help families connect with Redwood Literacy or other certified Dyslexia Practitioners around the city.

-As former Chicago Public School teachers and long-time educators, Kait & Becky have witnessed student after student in their classrooms who needed more support and intervention than they were able to provide during the school day in classrooms of 30+ students.
+With experience in Chicago Public Schools and long-time educators, Kait & Becky have witnessed student after student in their classrooms who needed more support and intervention than they were able to provide during the school day in classrooms of 30+ students.
 Redwood is for these thousands of Chicago students who desperately need focused and individualized literacy intervention in order to reach their full potential as learners and contributors to our world.